 When a new user completes the form, they’ll be redirected to your thank you page:

-Now when someone has registered, when the user logs in and navigates to the My Account page, they’ll be able to access their profile page.
+Now if someone has already registered, when the user logs in and navigates to the My Account page, they’ll be able to access their custom profile page.

 You now have two new forms, with fields that will be more useful for you and your customers than the default forms.
 Well done!